by Will Watts

 Note that DUnit builds a separate instance of the class for each method that it finds, so test methods cannot share instance data.

-To add two more tests, TestSecond
+To add two more tests, TestSecond and

-declare the methods like
+TestThird, declare the methods like

 this: